 And it's been really gratifying to hear so many adults say that it was educational for them, too.

-Folks, we haven't even begun to scratch the surface what we have planned, except I can't divulge any of that right now.
+Folks, we haven't even begun to scratch the surface what we have planned, except I can't divulge any of that right now because that's just we have a formula here.

-No, it's it's still all over the place.
+No, it's still all over the place.

 If you were hoping that your kid would get it and didn't, it's still time.